 Truman Democracy Fellows

-The Truman Democracy Fellows Program is for Truman Scholars interested in electoral politics.
-The program runs during the fall of odd-numbered years, and it consists of a series of workshops led by senior figures with experience in electoral politics, primarily Trumans but others as well.
+Inaugurated in 2013, the Harry S. Truman Scholarship Foundation’s Democracy Fellows program is for Truman Scholars interested in pursuing electoral politics.
+Sessions will be led by senior figures with experience in electoral politics, primarily Truman Scholars but others as well.

-Participants help to decide topics that are covered, but some of the subjects discussed are:
+Participants help to decide topics covered, but some subjects discussed include the following:

 - Stacey Abrams (MS, 94), House Minority Leader, Georgia General Assembly